top of page

 Are there any other costs over and above the fees?

-No - all other costs are covered within the preschool fees.
+No - all other costs are covered.
 The preschool does not hold Working Bees and as such there is no requirement to pay a Working Bee Levy.
-A portion of the fees goes towards the ongoing maintenance of the preschool.

 Is there a fee to be placed on the waiting list?